sealedhermit/test.github.io/_posts/2017-03-29-introducing-tale.md

 comments: true
 ---

-My original field of study, for both my bachelor's and master's degrees, were in the field of Science (Biotechnology) / Biomedical Genetics.
-Having completely them, I very quickly realised that this was not an area I wanted to work in.
-I then decided that teaching children, was something that I wanted to do.
-I then promptly completed a Bachelors in Education, and after that realised that main stream teaching, for the most part, does not cater for all types of people.
-Our provider has created all people of different talents and abilities - if I should be so bold as to employ such mundane use of those words: for some, learning comes easy, and for others, it is a more difficult and arduous process.
-I wanted to dedicate my efforts to helping those who had special needs.
-Unfortunately in India, most of these children are left behind.
-And like with most things in this world, those requiring the most aid, are usually the ones with the least.
+My original field of study, for both my bachelor's and master's degrees, were in the field of Science (Biotechnology / Biomedical Genetics).
+During my Master's I learned about genetic disorders and how daily life activities (ADL) are difficult for those with genetic abnormalities.
+There is a significant amount of research detailing the causes and characteristics of genetic abnormalities.
+This information is useful only when you use it to make their lives better.

+I did not want to do become a scientist.
+I wanted to enable and help those with genetic abnormalities to live their lives independently.
+It took me a while to decide on how to go about it.
+That was when I decided to start teaching.
+I completed a Bachelors in Education.
+After speaking to a few friends on why I chose teaching and with a little research, I found an organisation in Bangalore that trains teachers and parents, to understand and teach children with learning difficulties.
+I trained and became a special educator.

+I enjoy being a special educator.
+It requires a lot of patience and dedication.

-In short, I wanted to help out those who were most in need.
+In a nutshell, I want to help out those who are most in need.
 Those who are often marginalised by society, and maligned through no fault of their own.

+Update: I have since moved to Australia and starting life all over.
+I hope to still be able to do something that will have a positive impact on people and their lives.

 I hope to document my ideas, experiences on this blog.